 The Resident Scholar program is open to tenured and tenure-track faculty at the UO.
 Faculty must be employed by the UO during the term of the scholarship.
 Faculty members on sabbatical leave are eligible, but they must be in Oregon and interact with the Wayne Morse Center.

-Resident Scholars receive $8,000 plus OPE up to 30 percent; Resident Scholars from the School of Law receive a stipend of $10,000 plus up to 30 percent for other personnel expenses.
-The stipend is for the fiscal year 2017-2018 and will be paid directly to the Resident Scholar’s department.
+Resident Scholars receive $8,000 plus OPE up to 30 percent; Resident Scholars from the School of Law receive a stipend of $10,000 plus up to 30 percent for OPE.
+The stipend is for the fiscal year 2019-20 and will be paid directly to the Resident Scholar’s department.
 It can be used to buy out teaching, for summer support, or as a salary stipend, depending on the desires of the Resident Scholar and his or her department or school.

 DUTIES AND CONDITIONS